4pplet/classyTKL/README.md

 ## Revisions MX:
 - Rev A1: Initial prototype
 - Rev A2: Added missing ISO footprint, added posibility of THT switch under space
-- Rev A3: Removed THT-holes for reset-switch for better compatibility with standard SMD soldering process.
+- Rev A3: Made minor component changes, aligned look with Lewis PCB

 ## Revisions ALPS:
 - Rev A1: Initial prototype
+- Rev A3: Made minor component changes, aligned look with Lewis PCB

 ## Revisions SMK:
 - Rev A1: Initial prototype
 - Rev A2: Updated footprints that was still left over from MX-version
+- Rev A3: Made minor component changes, aligned look with Lewis PCB

-NOTE: ALPS and SMK ISO enter ONLY support center-stem (like MX).
+NOTE: ALPS and SMK ISO enter ONLY support center-stem (like MX), not offset stem.